vatpac-technology/sops/docs/terminal/brisbane.md

     **ABC**: "ABC, Ready Runway 28R, Request clearance"
     **BN TCU**: "ABC, Cleared to YBSU via BN, Flight Planned Route.
 Make Visual right turn DCT BN, Climb to A030"
     **ABC**: "Cleared to YBSU via BN, Flight Planned Route.
 Make Visual right turn DCT BN, Climb to A030, ABC"

+## CG ADC Offline
+Due to the low level of CTA (`A035`) in the CG CTR when **CG ADC** is offline, it is best practice to give airways clearance to aircraft at the holding point, to ensure departing aircraft can have uninterrupted climb.

+!!! example
+    **JST446**: "Brisbane Approach, JST446, A320, IFR, Taxiing YBCG for YSSY, Runway 214"
+    **BN TCU**: "JST446, Brisbane Approach, Squawk 3601, No Reported IFR Traffic, Report Ready at the Holding Point for Airways Clearance"
+    **JST446**: "Squawk 3601, Wilco, JST446"

+    **JST446**: "JST446, Ready Runway 14, Request clearance"
+    **BN TCU**: "JST446, Cleared to YSSY via APAGI, Flight Planned Route.
+Climb to A060"
+    **JST446**: "Cleared to YSSY via APAGI, Flight Planned Route.
+Climb to A060, JST446"

 ## Airspace Division
 The divisions of the airspace between **BAN**, **BAS**, **BDS**, **BDN**, and **BAC** change based on the Runway Mode.